LINUX AIR COMBAT

 will need to compile it.)
 For

-compatibility with a binary version, it requires each of these
+compatibility with a binary version, LAC requires each of these

 well-known, popular LINUX libraries and tools, which are generally